hkaido0718/IncompleteDiscreteChoice/README.md

 - `idclib.py`: The main library
 - `examples.py`: Additional files for the examples used in the Jupyter notebooks.

+# Modules used

+Depending on your environment, you may need to install the following modules.
+- CVXPY (https://www.cvxpy.org/install/): A module for convex optimization.
+Installation: `pip install cvxpy`
+- down (https://pypi.org/project/gdown/): A module for downloading files from Google Drive.
+Installation: `pip install gdown`

 # Tutorials

 The following Jupyter Notebooks (developed using Google Colab) review the basics of discrete choice models and illustrate how to use the library.